Ondolin/LED-Animation-Manager/server/README.md

 8. run the systemd service (`sudo systemctl start led-controller-server.service`)

 Note that you can also run the server directly by running `cargo run --release`.
 You can do so if you do not have systemd (e.g. on macOS or windows).

+### Install prebuild binary

+There are prebuild linux versions of this packet available at [https://github.com/Ondolin/LED-Animation-Manager/releases](https://github.com/Ondolin/LED-Animation-Manager/releases).